-Our most recent endorsed course is comprised of 5 Masterclass sessions which are available globally via Zoom.
+Our most recently endorsed course is comprised of 5 Masterclass sessions which are available globally via Zoom.
 The course has a maximum of 10 attendees per cohort so as to ensure even interaction and learning contribution by all involved.
 In between each calendar session readings are assigned which take approximately 2 hours to complete.
 Successful participants are issued with a Good Governance Academy Certificate of Completion as well as a Certificate from the training provider – Build Your Board.

 Showcase events are free online events to allow attendees to better understand the training which will be provided.
 If you have a training course or certification which is globally applicable and would like to have it endorsed by the Good Governance Academy and discussed at a Showcase event, please get in touch.

 All these courses have been endorsed by the Good Governance Academy.
 They are available online and are globally applicable (not country specific).
 Some courses can be tailored for private audiences.
 Courses are available for purchase using the links provided.
 If you would like to recommend a course, whether free or for purchase, please let us know.

 This course is led by Simon Laffin, a board veteran of over 30 years, with real life knowledge of all boardroom situations.
 It is aimed at serving new executive and non-executive directors, aspiring directors and those who want to understand more about how boards work.
 Simon is independent, and not part of any corporate machine, so he tells how things really are.
 His course builds on his book, providing additional content, and enabling participants to have exchanges of views, experiences and information with peers and Simon himself.